Testing and tracing for COVID-19

 If you have been identified as close contact you will receive a text message from ‘HSCtracing’ instructing you to self-isolate.
 You should follow this advice immediately and follow through until the end of the 10 day period.

-From April 19 close contacts will also get a code and be asked to book a test at a drive through or walk through site.
+Close contacts will also get a code and be asked to book a test at a drive through or go to a walk through site.
 You should book this test as soon as possible.
 If this test is positive we will contact you to give you advice and ask you about your own contacts.
 If this test is negative you must continue to isolate until your ten days are complete.
 By testing all close contacts we will find more people with the virus and learn more about how the disease progresses.

 The menu links on this page provide detailed information on Testing for COVID-19 and Contact tracing.